geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Prepared for fight, now proud Albruno came, 420

-His diamond shield and ruby armour flame :
+His diamond shield and ruby armour flame:
 With him Kassiteros, in white array'd,
-His stately step vain confidence betray'd ;
+His stately step vain confidence betray'd;
 Chrysos was last, and seem'd to loath the cause
 That from its sheath his golden falchion draws.
 The martial trio past the barriers bright, J

 Where lamps depend in many an arch of light, &gt;

-And thus the herald's voice announc'd the fight :
+And thus the herald's voice announc'd the fight:
 " Our lord, Albruno, of a race divine,
 " Chief of the Gnomes, and Monarch of the Mine, 430
 " Whom earth thro' all her realms obeys, and pours,